johnnywang1994/edm-generator/README.md

 - the reload server just easily reload the whole page, it's not a HMR module.
 - the reload script will only be injected into your HTML in DEV mode.

-### Premailer
+### Juice / Premailer
-- the premailer will only run in PRODUCTION mode.
+- the juice/premailer will only run in PRODUCTION mode.

 ## Configuration